Here is a breakdown of major shareholders in CoStar Group Inc. (NASDAQ: CSGP)

 CoStar Group Inc. (CSGP) Analyst Forecasts

+Analyst recommendations provided by FactSet shows that the consensus forecast for CoStar Group Inc. (CSGP) is a “Buy”.
+14 analysts offering their recommendations for the stock have an average rating of 1.80, where 2 rate it as a Hold and 1 think it is a “Overweight”.
+11 of the analysts rate the stock as a “Buy”.
+0 analysts have rated the stock as a Sell or Underperform.

-CoStar Group Inc. is expected to release its quarterly report on 02/22/2023.The EPS is expected to grow by 25.20% this year
+CoStar Group Inc. is expected to release its quarterly report on 04/25/2023.The EPS is expected to grow by 25.20% this year

 CoStar Group Inc. (CSGP) Top Institutional Holders